Contingent Asset Meaning

-- Contingent assets are not recognized and disclosed in financial statement unlike contingent liability which is disclosed in a financial statement by way of notes to account
+- These assets are not recognized and disclosed in financial statements, unlike contingent liability, which is disclosed in a financial statement by taking notes to account.

-- When there is a certainty on a realization of such Asset, it no longer remains Contingent Asset and becomes an actual asset which is recognized and represented in the Balance Sheet
+- When there is a certainty of realizing such an Asset, it no longer remains a Contingent Asset.
+It becomes an actual asset recognized and represented in the Balance Sheet.

-In similar ways, Contingent Liability is the potential liability that may arise to an enterprise based on an occurrence of uncertain future events not in control of the Company/Enterprise.
-Contingent Liability is reported in the company’s annual report by way of notes to accounts or specific section dedicated for Contingent Liability, however, Contingent Asset does not form part of Company’s Annual Report unless it becomes certain.
+In similar ways, Contingent Liability is the potential liability that may arise to an enterprise based on an occurrence of uncertain future events not in the control of the Company/Enterprise.
+Contingent Liability is reported in the company’s annual report by notes to accounts or specific sections dedicated to Contingent Liability.
+However, Contingent Asset does not form part of the Company’s Annual Report unless it becomes certain.

 A Roads and Highway Developer Cost Overrun Litigation Against Roads and Highway Authority

-As per the Contract between Developer and Authority, land acquisition for the Project was supposed to be carried out by the Authority and was to be handed over to Developer in a definite timeframe.
-Since the Authority could not hand over the required land to Developer for development of the Project as per schedules in the contract leading to an increase in overall project cost, Developer files litigation against the Authority for reimbursement of incremental cost incurred by the Developer.
+As per the contract between the Developer and Authority, land acquisition for the project was supposed to be carried out by the Authority and handed over to the Developer in a definite time frame.
+Since the Authority could not hand over the required land to the Developer for the development of the Project as per schedules in the contract leading to an increase in overall project cost, the Developer filed litigation against the Authority for reimbursement of incremental cost incurred by the Developer.

 Below is the table for demonstration purpose-

-Once this litigation is awarded to the Developer by the relevant Authority, this will become an Asset which will be recognized in the Balance Sheet of the Developer.
+Once this litigation is awarded to the Developer by the relevant Authority, this will become an Asset, which will be recognized in the Developer’s Balance Sheet.

-The possibility of Gain from a Lawsuit Against a Company for Patent Infringement
+The possibility of Gaining from a Lawsuit Against a Company for Patent Infringement

-Another example of Contingent Asset is a possibility of gain to an enterprise from a lawsuit for patent infringement against another enterprise.
-Historically patent infringement lawsuits are quite common in some industries such as Pharma, Technology etc. In this case, the lawsuit for patent infringement by an enterprise is Contingent Asset for the Enterprise.
-However, it is a Contingent Liability for the Company at receiving the end of the lawsuit/responder to lawsuit.
+Another example is the possibility of gain to an enterprise from a lawsuit for patent infringement against another enterprise.
+In this case, an enterprise’s lawsuit for patent infringement is Contingent Asset for the Enterprise.
+However, it is a Contingent Liability for the Company at receiving the end of the lawsuit/responder to the lawsuit.
+Historically patent infringement lawsuits are quite common in some industries such as Pharma, Technology, etc.

 Accounting Treatment for Contingent Asset (IFRS)

-Accounting treatment of Contingent Assets, Contingent Liabilities and Provisions are governed by International Accounting Standard 37 (IAS 37) which is a part of IFRS adopted by the International Accounting Standard Board.
+Accounting treatment of Contingent Assets, Contingent Liabilities, and Provisions is governed by International Accounting Standard 37 (IAS 37), part of IFRS adopted by the International Accounting Standard Board.

-This has been a guide to Contingent Assets.
-Here we discuss what is a Contingent Asset, its meaning, examples and also recognition of Contingent Asset as per IFRS.
+This article has been a guide to Contingent Assets and their meaning.
+Here we discuss how the accounting of Contingent Asset is done along with practical examples.
 You can also go through our other suggested articles –